tomhoyland/abc/README.md

   - What behaviours need to change, be it in yourself, your team or your organisation
     - Biases?
 Decision Making?
 What we pay attention to?
 Where we spend our time?
 Diet?
 Energy?
   - What kind of changes are these?
 Doing more of something?
 Doing less of something?
 Stopping something?
 Starting something?
-  - Do these changes move us closer towards or further away from where we want to go?
+  - Do these changes move us closer towards or further away from what we want to Achieve?

 **C) The C - Capabilities**